 - Job Function: Chief Administrator (City/County Manager)

-- Credential: No preference
+- Credential: Preferred

 - Position Type: Full Time

-- Population: 258,000
+- Population: 14,289

 - Form of Government: County council-administrator/mgr

 Prefer experience in economic development, budgeting, strategic planning and community relations.
 Prior county manager experience is also preferred.
 Residency in Grand County within 90 days is required.

 The compensation for the County Manager will be highly competitive and will include a generous fringe benefit package.
 The County will pay reasonable and customary moving expenses.